-Pet Parasite Prevention
+Pet Parasite Prevention in Orlando

 Parasites are a small but significant problem for our pets.
 Here in Florida, the warm climate is ideal for fleas, ticks, and mosquitoes, which are active every month of the year.
 Even if your pet spends most or all of their time inside your home, these pests can still find their way in.
 In some cases, they can even spread diseases.
 At 24/7 Animal Hospital of Orlando, we value your pet’s safety, which is why we offer a variety of pet parasite prevention options to keep both dogs and cats protected.